-All Yes/No Questions Must Be Answered by the Auditor to Complete the Report

-11 5 .2 8 9 (a) ---- --- ---- --- --- -----

-• Does the agency ensure that data collected pursuant to § 115.287 are securely retained? ⊠ Yes □ No
+All Yes/No Questions Must Be Answered by the Auditor to Complete the Report 115.289 (a) Does the agency ensure that data collected pursuant to § 115.287 are securely retained? ☑ Yes □ No 115.289 (b) ■ Does the agency make all aggregated sexual abuse data, from facilities under its direct control and private facilities with which it contracts, readily available to the public at least annually through its website or, if it does not have one, through other means? ⊠ Yes □ No 115.289 (c)

+Does the agency remove all personal identifiers before making aggregated sexual abuse data publicly available? ⊠ Yes □ No

+1 13.209 (u 1)

-( an Does the agency make all aggregated sexual abuse data, from facilities under its direct control and private facilities with which it contracts, readily available to the public at least annually through its website or, if it does not have one, through other means? \boxtimes Yes \square No 115.289 ((c) ■ Do 115.289 ((d) ye ■ Does the agency maintain sexual abuse data collected pursuant to § 115.287 for at least 10 years after the date of the initial collection, unless Federal, State, or local law requires otherwise?
-Yes □ No Auditor Overall Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)
+yea es the agency maintain sexual abuse data collected pursuant to § 115.287 for at least 10 ars after the date of the initial collection, unless Federal, State, or local law requires erwise? \boxtimes Yes \square No

+Auditor Ov verall Compliance Determination

+Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)
-115 289 (h)

 Investigations are maintained on a secure computer system, the PREA Portal, with limited accessibility and all hard copies are maintained in locked cabinets.
-The PREA Compliance Manager secures all facility data in a locked file cabinet within a locked office with restricted access as observed by the Auditor and through the PREA Portal for every allegation of sexual abuse and sexual activity.
+The Facility Director secures all facility data in locked file cabinet in a locked office with restricted access as observed by the Auditor and through the PREA Portal for every allegation of sexual abuse and sexual activity.
 The Investigator stated that all the investigations are maintained in the PREA Portal which is secure, and accessibility based on staff approved security levels.
-The Investigator indicated that all hard copy files are maintained and secured in a locked office in a locked cabinet at the facility or at the regional office.
-The agency's PREA Coordinator stated, "In 2015, GEO designed a secure PREA Portal with restricted access to retain all our PREA related data.
+He indicated that all hard copy files are maintained and secured in his locked office in a locked cabinet.
+The agency's PREA Coordinator stated in 2015, GEO designed a secure PREA Portal with restricted access to retain all our PREA related data.
 Every sexual abuse incident is entered into the portal by the PREA Compliance Manager at each facility and annually, the corporate PREA team reviews this data to determine what improvements are needed to enhance the overall PREA Program.
-These recommended improvements are submitted to the appropriate divisional authority (Secure Services, Reentry and Youth Services) annually for review and approval."
+These recommended improvements are submitted to the appropriate divisional authority (Secure Services, Reentry and Youth Services) annually for review and approval.

 The agency's PREA Coordinator stated, "GEO publishes a PREA report annually.
 GEO only reports numbers and incident types; personally, identifiable information is omitted for confidentiality purposes."
-The PREA Annual Plan report sections include the reporting period, policy summary, key operational changes, PREA audits and certifications, facilities covered in the report, general definitions, definitions related to sexual abuse and sexual harassment, incident type acronyms, evidentiary standard, annual

-PREA results (allegations by incident type, comparison of total allegations, comparison of total substantiated allegations, comparison of allegations by incident type), program enhancements, and yearly statistics.
+The PREA Annual Plan report sections include the reporting period, policy summary, key operational changes, PREA audits and certifications, facilities covered in the report, general definitions, definitions related to sexual abuse and sexual harassment, incident type acronyms, evidentiary standard, annual PREA results (allegations by incident type, comparison of total allegations, comparison of total substantiated allegations, comparison of allegations by incident type), program enhancements, and yearly statistics.
 The 2015, 2016, 2017, 2018, and 2019 PREA Annual Reports were reviewed by the Auditor prior to the audit.
 After the on-site audit, the 2020 Annual PREA Report was available for review on the agency's website.
 The PREA Annual Reports are available on the GEO website www.geogroup.com/PREA.
 The established retention schedule is 10 years for data collected or longer if required by state statue.